salabim/peek/readme.md

 from peek import p
 ```
 The `p` object is a *fork* of peek.
 That means that attributes of `peek` are propagated to `p`, unless overridden.

-# Alternative installation

-With `install peek from github.py`, you can install the peek.py directly from GitHub to the site packages (as if it was a pip install).

-With `install peek.py`, you can install the peek.py in your current directory to the site packages (as if it was a pip install).

-Both files can be found in the GitHub repository (https://github.com/salabim/peek).

 # Limitations